anoru/data-ci-cd-template/{{cookiecutter.project_slug}}/README.md

 ### Test local

 With `make local-run-endpoint`, we launch a local Flask server from our virtual environment.
-The default base url is 127.0.0.1:8080.
 With `make docker-run-endpoint`, we launch a local Flask server from the Docker image.
-The default base url is 172.17.0.2:8080.
-Docker uses the default 172.17.0.0/16 subnet for container networking.

 ```bash
 curl -X POST http://127.0.0.1:8080/invocations -d '{"body": "test"}' -H "content-type: application/json"